tangollama/cis411_lab0/README.md

 5. CircleCI account (STEP 5 in the Lab Instructions)

 ## 2. Lab Description
 Within this lab, you will need to fork a repository that has a simple node / graphql application.
-After confirming that you can successfully run and perform simple actions within the applicaiton, then you will configuration CircleCI to perform a test that the application did not break with any changes in the commit before allowing the code into the repository.
+After confirming that you can successfully run and perform simple actions within the application, then you will configuration CircleCI to perform a test that the application did not break with any changes in the commit before allowing the code into the repository.

-Detailed instructions are [here](labreports/LAB_INSTRUCTIONS.md), and you are expected to compile your findings into a labreport following this [template](labreports/LAB_TEMPLATE.md).
+Detailed instructions are [here](LAB_INSTRUCTIONS.md), and you are expected to compile your findings into a labreport following this [template](labreports/LAB_Template.md).

 ## 3. Submissions
 You are expected to create a lab report as a markdown file under the labreports directory using the **LAB_[GITHUB Handle].md** naming convention in your forked repository.
 After you have reviewed your work, then you should submit a `Pull Request` to this repository with your lab report and any accompanying images/files (e.g., required diagrams).
 Add the `Pull Request` URL into the courseroom LMS (Canvas) for grading.